iivanoo/covid-apps-observer/data/data_us/reports/resources/com.iowaclinic.android.iowa.eclinic___12.0.8.015_03/report.md

 > Very easy to use and providers very friendly and knowledgeable!!!!<br> :date: __2020-08-12 17:09:54__

 > Very user friendly<br> :date: __2020-07-31 22:49:20__

-> This was an easy way to connect with the Doctor and be able to see and continue my care at the Iowa Clinic !!<br> :date: __2020-07-30 22:08:27__